CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ### Code Generation Plugin

-The `xmltojava` goal of the code generation plugin is used to generate the Java auditing code that will make up the library.
-The `auditXMLConfig` setting can be used to define the path to the Audit Event Definition file, and the `packageName` setting can be used to set the package in which the auditing code should be generated.
+The `xmltojava` goal of the code generation plugin is used to generate the Java auditing code that makes up the library.
+The `auditXMLConfig` setting defines the path to the audit event definition file, and the `packageName` setting sets the package in which the auditing code should be generated.

 	<build>
 	    <plugins>